justgigio/good-cheese/README.md

 ```

 The App should be available at [http://localhost:8888](http://localhost:8888)

+The API doc should be available at [http://localhost:8000/docs](http://localhost:8000/docs)

 - Processing a ~100MB file in less than 60 seconds :white_check_mark: (Actually around 17s)